Abanob-Ashraf/algoriza-internship-284/README.md

   Healthcare providers can manage appointments efficiently.

 - Notifications:
-  Automated notifications are sent to Doctors with there Email and Password.
+  Automated notifications are sent to Doctors with their Email and Password.

 - User Roles:
 Different user roles, including patients, healthcare providers, and administrators.

-- Administrator Controls Panal:
+- Administrator Controls Panel:
    User management for adding and managing healthcare professionals.
    Customization options to tailor the system to the clinic's specific needs.
    Add Discount Coupons.